EmVance1/VanGo/README.md

 If the project you are defining is going to be a library, you may want to add an `include-public` field.
 This is a string that tells dependency resolution that this directory should be used as the public interface (as opposed to `src` by default).

 ## How-to: lib.json
-A `lib.json` file specifies for prebuild libraries how they should be correctly linked.
+A `lib.json` file specifies for prebuilt libraries how they should be correctly linked.
 It must contain:

 - `"library": "foobar"`
 - `"minstd": "C++XX"`